The Home I’m Buying Didn’t Appraise: Now What?

 Yes.
 A seller is not required to reduce the price.
 However, refusing may cause the deal to fall through unless the buyer covers the difference or another agreement is reached.

-Please consider spreading the word and sharing; What Happens If a Home Doesn’t Appraise in Wellington, FL?
+Please consider spreading the word and sharing; The Home I’m Buying Didn’t Appraise: Now What?

 Michelle has been specializing in residential real estate since 2001 throughout Wellington, Florida, and the surrounding area.
 Whether you’re looking to buy, sell or rent she will guide you through the entire real estate transaction.
 Areas of service include Wellington, Lake Worth, Royal Palm Beach, Boynton Beach, West Palm Beach, Loxahatchee, Greenacres, and more.